K. M. Kamrul Kader: Early life

-Kader was born on 9 June 1964.
+Kamrul Kader was born on 9 June 1964.
 He completed his bachelors and masters in law from the University of Rajshahi.
 He completed a second bachelors in law from the University of Wolverhampton.

 Career

-On 26 October 1987, Kader started his legal practice in the district courts.
-Kader became a lawyer of the High Court Division on 9 October 1990.
-On 20 October 2011, Kader was appointed as an additional judge on the High Court Division.
+On 26 October 1987, Kamrul Kader started his legal practice in the district courts.
+Kamrul Kader became a lawyer of the High Court Division on 9 October 1990.
+On 20 October 2011, Kamrul Kader was appointed as an additional judge on the High Court Division.
 He became a regular judge of the High Court Division on 7 October 2013.

-On 29 August 2019, Kader and Justice FRM Nazmul Ahasan issued a ruling that mandated portraits of Sheikh Mujibur Rahman be all courtrooms of Bangladesh.
+On 29 August 2019, Kamrul Kader and Justice FRM Nazmul Ahasan issued a ruling that mandated portraits of Sheikh Mujibur Rahman be in all courtrooms of Bangladesh.

-On 15 February 2020, Kader and Justice FRM Nazmul Ahasan issued a ruling that asked the government to make 7 March the "historic national day" because of the 7 March Speech of Bangabandhu.
+On 15 February 2020, Kamrul Kader and Justice FRM Nazmul Ahasan issued a ruling that asked the government to make 7 March the "historic national day" because of the 7 March Speech of Bangabandhu.

-On 10 March 2020, Kader and Justice FRM Nazmul Ahasan issued a ruling that declared Joy Bangla to be the national slogan of Bangladesh.
+On 10 March 2020, Kamrul Kader and Justice FRM Nazmul Ahasan issued a ruling that declared Joy Bangla to be the national slogan of Bangladesh.